-Section 9.30.040 Limitations on Cultivation of Adult Use Marijuana Number of Plants.
+Section 9.30.040 Limitations on Cultivation of Adult Use Marijuana Plants.

-- (A) Cultivation of adult use marijuana in A private residence or on the grounds of a private residence or accessory structure may shall contain one or one or one than one (1) cultivation sites.
-The cultivation site shall containcontaining no more than six (6) adult use marijuana plants with a total plant canopy not to exceed 100 square feet. - (B) Cultivation of adult use marijuana on a parcel where Within the cultivation site, a person may also cultivate-medical marijuana plantsare being cultivated pursuant to the qualified patientor/primary caregiver exception exemption of section 10A.17.030, shall not be used to increase the total square footage of cannabis that may be cultivated thereon but shall be contained within the square footage allowed pursuant to said exemptionprovided that the one hundred (100) square foot area of the cultivation site must contain all plant canopy of the medical marijuana plants and the adult use marijuana plants. - (C) Cultivation of adult use marijuana on a parcel where Persons eligible to cultivate medical marijuana plants are being cultivated pursuant to Chapter 9.31 shall not be used to increase the may also cultivate adult use marijuana pursuant to this Chapter 9.30; provided, however, that only twenty-five (25) total number of marijuana plants that may be cultivated on the legal parcel, but up to ef which six (6) of the total allowed number of twenty-five (25) plants may be set aside as personal cultivation of adult use marijuana. - (D) Cultivation of adult use marijuana is allowed on a parcel where A permittee cultivating medical cannabis is cultivated pursuant to a permit issued pursuant to Chapter 10A.17 provided that the person or persons cultivating the adult use marijuana reside thereon, the adult use marijuana plants do not exceed 100 square feet of total plant canopy that is located on the same legal parcel as the permittee's private residence may also cultivate six (6) adult use marijuana plants pursuant to this Chapter 9.30, which and the plants shall be identified on the permittee's site plan required pursuant to Chapter 10A.17.090. - (E) Cultivation of adult use marijuana on any parcel less than ten (10) acres in size shall only be allowed indoors as defined in this Chapter.
+- (A) Cultivation of adult use marijuana in or on the grounds of a private residence or accessory structure may contain one or more cultivation sites, containing no more than six (6) adult use marijuana plants with a total plant canopy not to exceed 100 square feet. - (B) Cultivation of adult use marijuana on a parcel where medical marijuana plants are being cultivated pursuant to the qualified patient or primary caregiver exemption of section 10A.17.030, shall not be used to increase the total square footage of cannabis that may be cultivated thereon but shall be contained within the square footage allowed pursuant to said exemption. - (C) Cultivation of adult use marijuana on a parcel where medical marijuana plants are being cultivated pursuant to Chapter 9.31 shall not be used to increase the total number of marijuana plants that may be cultivated on the legal parcel, but up to six (6) of the total allowed number of twenty-five (25) plants may be set aside as personal cultivation of adult use marijuana. - (D) Cultivation of adult use marijuana is allowed on a parcel where medical cannabis is cultivated pursuant to Chapter 10A.17 provided that the person or persons cultivating the adult use marijuana reside thereon, the adult use marijuana plants do not exceed 100 square feet of total plant canopy and the plants shall be identified on the site plan required pursuant to Chapter 10A.17.090. - (E) Cultivation of adult use marijuana on any parcel less than ten (10) acres in size shall only be allowed indoors as defined in this Chapter.